 However, the local master garderner told me that, “Voles love the cover and don’t like to cross bare ground or feed in the open.”
 This seemed to be true.
 When I pulled out the sheet mulching, I noticed a reduction in vole activity in that area.

+The other thing that helped was using a nontoxic deterrent around plants.
 In this case, the voles had eaten four of my five squash plants and I could tell they would go for the last zucchini next.
 So I used Gopher Max repellent around the plant.

 I know it worked because my cats heard the voles moving away from the zucchini when I applied the repellent.
 They have since left that plant alone.